Website Maintenance Cost

 So, what’s the catch?
 Website builders are easy and affordable, but they do offer slightly less power and scalability than a DIY website, in which you would pay for hosting as a separate service.
 Website builders may not be ideal for extremely large or high-traffic websites, but for most of us, they’re a simple solution!

 When you pay $10-30/month for a website builder, that cost already includes a lot of maintenance elements that you’d otherwise have to think about on your own.
 You’ll typically get hosting, a domain name, basic SSL security, and tech support included.
 In some cases, you’ll have to pay to renew your domain name after the first year.
-Check out the monthly prices and features of top platforms like Squarespace, and Weebly below:
+Check out the monthly prices and features of top platforms like Wix, Squarespace, and Weebly below:

 Builder Price (billed yearly) Hosting SSL certificate Domain name